theprimarybrain/theprimarybrain.github.io/_posts/2023-12-19-New-Years-Toddler-Activities.md

 [![NewYearToddlerSensoryBin]({{ site.github.url }}/assets/img/new-years-toddler-book.jpg)](https://www.teacherspayteachers.com/Product/50-off-48-Hours-New-Years-Toddler-School-Activities-Preschool-Lesson-Plans-10712273?utm_source=PB%20Blog&utm_campaign=New%20Years%20Toddler%20Post)

-To begin our Noon Years Eve Party, we will be reading our Happy New Year Book and making a party hat!
+To begin our Noon Years Eve Party, we will be reading our Happy New Year Book.
 This book includes a variety of vocabulary words that you can teach to your little ones.

 [![NewYearToddlerSensoryBin]({{ site.github.url }}/assets/img/new-years-toddler-art-hat.jpg)](https://www.teacherspayteachers.com/Product/50-off-48-Hours-New-Years-Toddler-School-Activities-Preschool-Lesson-Plans-10712273?utm_source=PB%20Blog&utm_campaign=New%20Years%20Toddler%20Post)